HoGentTIN/linux-training-hogent/modules/git/030_git_theory.md

 Create an account on `github.com`.
-This website is a frontend for an immense git server with over two and a half million users and almost five million projects (including Fedora, Linux kernel, Android, Ruby on Rails, Wine, X.org, VLC\...)
+This website is a frontend for an immense git server with over two and a half million users and almost five million projects (including Fedora, Linux kernel, Android, Ruby on Rails, Wine, X.org, VLC...)

     https://github.com/signup/free